changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## C. BlockID correctness: a factual correction (R2, R4)

-This valid concern comes from an ambiguity in our wording, not the implementation.
-The reviewers read Sec.
-III-B as hashing only block-local tokens, which would give different prefixes the same BlockID.
-The implementation does not do this.
+This concern comes from an ambiguity in our wording, not the implementation.
+We agree that Sec.
+III-B can be read as hashing only block-local tokens, which would give different prefixes the same BlockID.
+We do not do this.
 A BlockID is a SHA-256 over the cumulative token sequence from position 0 through the block boundary.
 The full preceding context is therefore part of the hash input.
 This is the standard prefix-inclusive scheme, used by vLLM and by CloudMatrix384, which also augments its block hash with a prefix hash.
 Two blocks with the same local